Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Conclusions

 \section{Conclusions}

 This paper develops SMUC-IV to explore the effects of monetary policy shocks on the macroeconomic stars, measured as long-run trends, in a unified framework.
-Using our SMUC-IV, we show that monetary tightening can have negative effects on the growth rate of potential output, trend inflation, and the neutral interest rate, and that monetary policy shocks are an important driver of the growth rate of potential output (along with the level of potential output), trend inflation, and the neutral interest rate.
-From a policy perspective, the results indicate that policymakers can use monetary policy to re-anchor long-run inflation expectations at target, but also caution that too much tightening could harm the real economy in the long run.
+Using our SMUC-IV, we show that monetary tightening can have negative effects on the potential GDP growth, trend inflation, and the neutral interest rate, and that monetary policy is an important driver of these stars.
+From a policy perspective, our results indicate that policymakers can bring elevated inflation back to target through monetary tightening, but potentially at the cost of long-run damage to the real economy.
+This dilemma points to a role for complementary fiscal interventions that support business investment and the economy's productive capacity during disinflation episodes.
 Recently, growing attention has been paid to the long-run effects not only of monetary policy shocks but also of other structural shocks, such as financial, fiscal, and demand shocks \citep{cerra2005did,cerra2008growth,antolin2025long,furlanetto2025estimating}.
 Against this backdrop, future research could extend our framework to examine how different types of structural shocks shape long-run macroeconomic equilibria.

 {\setstretch{0.85}

 {Appendix \Alph{section}} {\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{figure}}